msmeraglia/ecss/README.md

 // remove single component type for a given entity ecs.remove::<Transform>(entity_0);

-// or remove all components of any types ecs.remove_all(entity_0);
+// or remove all components for a given entity ecs.remove_all(entity_0);
 ```